What causes callouses and corns on feet? Callouses are large in surface area but shallow. Corns are small but deep and more likely to be painful.

 Callouses (or calluses) and corns on feet are patches of thickened skin.
 The difference between the two is a callous is large in surface area but shallow and usually not painful.
 A corn on the other hand is small in surface area but deep.
 Corns get painful because the lump of thick skin presses down into deeper layers, onto the nerve endings.

-Friction levels are difficult to visualise.
-Friction has to do with the level of slipperiness or stickiness of your shoe, insole and hoisery.
-Some materials are more slippery than others.
+Frictionlevels, or more accurately the coefficient of friction, is to do with the level of slipperiness or stickiness between pairs of materials.
+Those materials include your skin, sock (hoisery), your insole and the lining material of your shoe.
+Some pairs of materials are more slippery than others.
 Shoe and sock manufacturers use materials to find a happy medium between slippery enough to slide your foot into the shoe/sock; but sticky enough so that your foot doesn’t slip and slide around too much in your shoe.

 When it comes to corns, there are hard corns (heloma durum) and soft corns (heloma molle).
 The majority of corns are hard corns and we just call them “corns” for short.
 As the name suggests, the area of thickened skin is dry and hard.
 In contrast, with soft corns, the area of thickened skin is macerated and soft.
 The image below shows a compliation of interdigital corns including hard corns, soft corns, corns that have ulcerated and an infected corn.